 - Monomesh wrap for maximum bite during climbs

-The latest Reebok Legacy Lifter is a super comfortable lifting shoe that features full grain leather.
-An outside TPU counter locks in your heel to prevent slippage.
-They feature a TPU heel to ensure that you have an in-compressible heel that is both lightweight and durable.
+The latest Reebok Legacy Lifter is a super comfortable lifting shoe with full grain leather.
+The outside TPU counter locks in your heel to prevent slippage.
+Also there is a TPU heel that is both lightweight and durable.
 The conventional double metatarsal straps are joined by an extra lacing strap to deliver superior foot security.
 A gap in the top medial velcro strap allows you to quickly tuck your laces into the shoe.

 Each of the shoes in this Reebok Crossfit shoe review bring something different to the table though all feature the company’s signature build quality and impressive durability.
 Comfort levels have made significant advances in these latest models with ventilation and moisture resistance notably improved over previous versions.
 Check out this video to learn more about Reebok’s flagship CrossFit shoe, the Nano 5.0.

 If you’re serious about CrossFit you’re probably already familiar with Reebok’s amazing line of CrossFit Footwear, but that shouldn’t stop you from checking out this year’s models.
 The Nano, Lifter, Lite and Sprint all represent Reebok’s continuing quest to achieve footwear transcendence and in more than one case come darn close to achieving it.
 Though each model emphasizes a different aspect of CrossFit discipline each can also confidently handle anything you’re likely to encounter in the box.

 Up next: a review of the best VS Athletic Weightlifting shoes >>

 VS athletics are an awesome alternative to Reeboks.
 Check out that article.